-Covers basic theory in immunology, non-specific immunity and serological procedures.
+This course covers basic theory in immunology, non-specific immunity and serological procedures.
 The reactions of antibodies and antigens are studied and performed in the laboratory.
 Laboratory procedures are designed to instruct the student in basic serology procedures such as serial dilutions, the use of commercial kits and interpretation of results.
 Students will employ a laboratory information system to order tests and report results.
 Must earn a grade of "C" or better in this course to proceed.
-(Prerequisite(s): Grade of "C" or better in MDLT 1410) 2C/1/1/0
+(Prerequisite(s): Enrollment in MDLT Major courses) 2C/1/1/0